moleculerjs/moleculer/README.md

 ```

 ### Clear cache
 When you create a new model in your service, sometimes you have to clear the cache entries.
-For this purpose there is an internal event which the cacher listens.
+For this purpose there are internal events.
+When an event like this is fired, the cacher will clean the cache.

 ```js
 {